-Eight questions of equal marks (8 each) are to be set, two in each of the four Sections (A-D).
-Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
+Eight questions of 8 marks each are to be set, two in each of the four Sections (A-D).
 Questions may be subdivided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section
+Candidates are required to attempt five questions, selecting at least one question from each Section.
+The fifth question may be attempted from any Section.

 Symbols, formulae, valency, variable valency, elementary idea of mole concept, empirical formulae and molecular formulae, definition of atomic and molecular weight.
-Elementary idea about normality, morality, molality and strength of solution.

 Chemical equation and reaction parts, types, essentials, implications and limitations of chemical equation, balancing of equation hit trial method, exothermic, endothermic, catalytic and reversible reaction.
-Elementary idea about pH of water, hard water, its cause and type, heavy water with its uses.